Nearly order from quantum disorder phenomena and its observation in a bosonic quantum anomalous Hall system

-Based on these experimental parameters, one can estimate $T_{KT}\sim 100$ nK, the roton gap away from the critical point $ \Delta_R \sim 1 $ nK, so the meting transition $ T_M \sim 1 $ nK and the critical Zeeman field $ h_c \sim 1$ mG.
-So far, the experiments are operating at $ T \sim 20 $nK, so may not be able to get into the CAFM phase yet.
-However, the quantum critical regime is always reachable and the critical scalings for the specific heat, transverse magnetization and spin-spin correlation functions can be such as dynamic or elastic, energy or momentum resolved, longitudinal or transverse Bragg spectroscopies \cite{becbragg,bragg1,bragg2}, specific heat measurements \cite{heat1,heat2} and in-situ measurements \cite{dosexp}.
+Based on these experimental parameters, one can estimate $T_{KT}\sim 100$ nK, the roton gap away from the critical point in Fig.3b $ \Delta_R \sim 1 $ nK, so the meting transition $ T_M \sim 1 $ nK and the critical Zeeman field $ h_c \sim 1$ mG.
+So far, the experiments are operating at $ T \sim 20 $nK.
+As noted earlier, there is also a specific heat contribution from the superfluid sector $C_\text{sf}=\frac{\pi}{n_0Uv^2}T^2 \sim (T/n_0U) T/v^2 \ll T/v^2 \sim C_{R} $ which is sub-leading to that from the critical roton mode in the spin sector.
+Of course, the SF sector makes no contributions to the magnetization Eq.\ref{tranMag}.
+In terms of quantum information scramblings, the Lyapunov exponent due to the SF mode $ \lambda_{L,sf} \sim T^3/\rho^2_s \sim T (T/\rho_s)^2\sim T (T/T_{KT})^2 \ll T \sim \lambda_{L,R} $, while its butterfly velocity $ v_{B,sf} \sim c= v \sqrt{ 2 n_0 U} \gg v_{B,R}=v \sqrt{T} $.
+This means the light cone of the SF mode $ x_{sf}= v_{B,sf} t $ is well within that of the roton mode $ x_{R}= v_{B,R} t $ ( Fig.\ref{cone} ).
+Due to the wide separation of the two light-cones, both light-cones could be detected in the spinor boson ( see Eq.\ref{boson12} ), spin or density OTOC.
+So we conclude that the current experimental operating temperatures may not be able to get into the CAFM SF phase, but are still low enough such that the dramatically quantum critical fluctuation effects in the specific heat, Lyapunov exponent, butterfly velocity, transverse magnetization, boson or spin correlation functions can be detected by dynamic or elastic, energy or momentum resolved, longitudinal or transverse Bragg spectroscopies \cite{becbragg,bragg1,bragg2}, specific heat measurements \cite{heat1,heat2} and in-situ measurements \cite{dosexp}.

-\textit{Conclusion.} --- The order from quantum disorder phenomena were originally discovered in the context of quantum magnetism in frustrated lattices.
-Here, we discuss its importance in the context of superfluid in a bipartite lattice due to the spin orbit coupling.
-So the SOC provides a completely new mechanism leading to novel frustrated SF.
-We demonstrate that the effective potential generated from the OFQD effect at least have 3 important impacts in the bosonic QAH system: (a) leads to a quantum ground state selection rule, (b) give quantum corrected excitation spectra, (c) its competition with the Zeeman energy due to a small finite $ h $ leads to a second order quantum phase transition.
-We expect that these novel effects are quite general and could happen in many other systems with SOC.